 We at BestReviews are dedicated to helping you find the best products.
 We test items in our labs, consult existing customers, talk with experts, and do extensive research.
 What we never do is accept freebies from manufacturers — we always buy straight from the shelves, just like you.
 The result: fair, thorough, and unbiased reviews that will see you through even the toughest of purchasing decisions.
 Read on for our full guide to all things flatware.
-Then, when you're ready to buy, you'll find our top five favorite flatware sets in the product matrix, above.
+Then, when you're ready to buy, you'll find our top five favorite flatware sets in the product list, above.

 A traditional flatware set contained seven pieces for each place setting, but modern sets tend to contain five or fewer.